Schema-backed serialization

 Stability

-ProtoWire commits to backwards-compatible wire formats until the next major release.
+ProtoWire's wire format is frozen at v1.0.0; backwards-compatible changes only across the v1.x line.
+Every published language port shipped v1.0.0 in lockstep against the same canonical testdata.
 Read the full contract in STABILITY.md, or jump straight to the EBNF and railroad diagrams.